Sethjsa/Sethjsa.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in machine translation at the University of Amsterdam.
+I am a PhD student in accessible and low-resource NLP, focusing on machine translation and text simplification, at the University of Amsterdam.
 I work with Christof Monz and Khalil Sima'an.
 I have a MSc in Speech & Language Processing from Edinburgh University, and a BA in Linguistics from Cambridge University.
 Before starting my PhD I worked in NLP research at Inria, Paris; City University London; and the UK Government.
 My academic interests include:

 - Machine translation
 - Low-resource and sample efficient NLP